JohnHiro84/gswProjectD3/README.md

 ![donut chart 1](donut1.png)

-the third example is another bar chart where a user can change the data and see the scores for other games.
+The third example is another bar chart where a user can change the data and see the scores for other games.

  ![bar chart 2](bar2.png)

+# How to install

+In order to run this project on your computer Node.js and http-server must be installed in the project directory.
+Once installed, run http-server and navigate to localhost:8080 in your web browser.